 Participating in games of chance for the express purpose of exchanging money.
+CONSEQUENCE: Level 2

-8. HARASSMENT/BULLYING
+8. HARASSMENT/ BULLYING

-In order to effectively participate in the democratic process as adults, student must learn to respect the rights of others and to interact with them in a civil manner.
+In order to effectively participate in the democratic process as adults, students must learn to respect the rights of others and to interact with them in a civil manner.
 Therefore, students are required to speak and behave in a civil manner toward students, staff, visitors to the schools, and other persons.